 To learn more about the history of Cambridge you should visit one of the many Cambridge museums.
 The Fitzwilliam Museum, the Whipple Museum of the History of Science, the Museum of Zoology, you name it, this city has so much to choose from which it comes to learning more about national and local history.

 Despite the city’s medieval character, once you visit Cambridge, you’ll realise the city is also very modern.
 An example of this is the Cambridge shopping centre.
 The Grand Arcade is home to over sixty different high-end brands and is widely seen as the go-to retail destination in the region, right in the heart of the city centre.
-Much of our equipped for self-catering, Cambridge corporate housing is ideally located near this shopping centre as well.
+Much of our fully-equipped Cambridge apartments are ideally located near this shopping centre as well.

 Got a free evening too and wondering what to do in Cambridge?
 Why not visit one of the best Cambridge attractions, the Cambridge Corn Exchange.
 Also in the Grand Arcade, this concert venue is one of the UK’s most popular, playing host to many globally-known artists and performers.